benjithompson/PerfectoExamplePages/SUPABASE_SETUP.md

 ## Features

-✅ **Real-time Updates**: Dashboard auto-updates when data changes ✅ **Cross-browser Sync**: Data shared across all sessions ✅ **JMeter Compatible**: Direct API access for load testing ✅ **Free Tier**: 500MB storage, unlimited API requests ✅ **Automatic Fallback**: Uses localStorage if Supabase is disabled
+✅ **Real-time Updates**: Dashboard auto-updates when data changes
+✅ **Cross-session Sync**: Data shared across all clients and browsers
+✅ **JMeter Compatible**: Direct API access for load testing
+✅ **Free Tier**: 500MB storage, unlimited API requests
+✅ **Session Tracking**: Unique session IDs track individual clients/threads

 ## Troubleshooting

 **"Failed to load data"**:
-- Check your API credentials are correct
+- Check your API credentials are correct in `supabase-config.js`
-- Verify tables were created successfully
+- Verify tables were created successfully (both `request_counts` and `sessions`)
 - Check browser console for errors

 **"Permission denied"**:
-- Make sure RLS policies were created
+- Make sure RLS policies were created for both tables
-- Verify the policies allow public access
+- Verify the policies allow public access (`FOR ALL USING (true)`)

 **Data not updating**:
-- Check Supabase is enabled in config
+- Verify Supabase config is enabled (`enabled: true`)
-- Verify your API key is correct
+- Check your API URL and anon key are correct
 - Look for errors in browser console
+- Ensure the page URL includes query parameters